gyunamister/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Gyunam Park received the B.S. degree in business administration and computer science from UNIST (Ulsan National Institute of Science and Technology), Ulsan, South Korea, in 2017.
-He is currently a Master student in the Department of Industrial & Management Engineering at POSTECH (Pohang University of Science and Technology).
+Gyunam Park is currently a Ph.D. student at the chair of Process and Data Science (PADS), Computer Science, RWTH-Aahcen University since 2019.
 His research interest includes process mining, data science, online operational support, machine learning, and deep learning.
+He received M.Sc. degree in in the Department of Industrial & Management Engineering at POSTECH (Pohang University of Science and Technology), Pohang, South Korea.
+He received the B.S. degree in business administration and computer science from UNIST (Ulsan National Institute of Science and Technology), Ulsan, South Korea.